 Read through July 31

 Celebrate summer with the Adult Summer Reading Club!
-This year's theme is Literary Elements.
-Join us as we explore the worlds of literature and science.
+This year's theme is "Ready, Set, Read".
+Join us as we explore fitness, sports, and the outdoors.

 How Does It Work?

 Sign up for SRC at the information desk at any TCPL location.
 You will receive a reading record to keep track of how long you spend reading between then and July 31.
 Whenever you come in to the library, stop by the information desk with your records and get it stamped for every four hours you have read.
 Each stamp enters you into our final prize drawing.
 On August 1, 40 winning entries will be selected at random.
 Remember, all records must be stamped by 9:00 p.m. on July 31 to count.
 These prizes are made possible by our local sponsors.

 Almost anything you want!
 You don't have to limit yourself to literature or comics.
 Fiction or nonfiction, print or ebook, newspapers or magazines - just get out there and read!
 Keep track of how many hours you spend reading and mark it off on your reading record.

 If you have kids, don't forget to encourage them to sign up for the Youth or Teen Reading Clubs as well.

 Thursday, June 09, 6:30 – Campus

 Learn how to search for books you will enjoy based on your preferences and interests.
 Discover ways to keep track of the books you have read and the books you want to read.
 Explore online tools like Novelist, Goodreads, and more!

 In 1954, the mighty Milan High School Indians beat Muncie Central to become the smallest school ever to win a single-class basketball championship in Indiana.
 Team member Roger Schroder will tell the legendary story that inspired the beloved film Hoosiers.

 Interested in bicycling, but don't know where to begin?
 Virtuous Cycles will help you get familiar with safety, gear, and locations to bike.